quasi/pooler/README.md

 **return-to** *pool* *pool-item*

 Returns a POOL-ITEM to the POOL.
-In case the pool is at MAX-CAPACITY the POOL-ITME will be sanely destroyed using the given function
+In case the pool is at MAX-CAPACITY the POOL-ITEM will be sanely destroyed using the given function

 **pool-init** *pool*